Symbols

 - monolithic, Different types of kernel images

-- kernel modules, What are kernel modules, Using kernel modules
+- kernel modules, What are kernel modules, Customise, build and install a custom kernel and kernel modules

 - alias, Configuring modules